HOW do we measure Success?

 - Family preservation is our focus and out of 230 moms, 228 of those moms have chosen to keep their families together.
 Amani Baby Cottage was recently able to reunite one of the two moms with her child.

-Projects: Last year, many improvements were made at the James Place to help us become more sustainable.
-These include the building of the following: 2 chicken coops, 1 covered cement bathing area for the children, 1 drainage ditch, 1 protective awning, and 1 goat pen.
-Many of the playground areas for the children were also renovated, including the treehouse, swing sets, a baby area, monkey bars, and boda tires in order to prevent damage from heavy rains and termites.
+Projects: HEAL also thinks about our ministry sustainability.
+Our team is always looking ways to improve our property to make that possible.
+Such improvement projects include building 2 chicken coops, 1 covered cement bathing area for the children, 1 drainage ditch, 1 protective awning, and 1 goat pen.
+Many of the playground areas for the children have also been renovated, including the treehouse, swing sets, a baby area, monkey bars, and boda tires in order to prevent damage from heavy rains and termites.